Carlos González (baseball): Arizona Diamondbacks

 Born in Maracaibo, Venezuela, González signed with the Arizona Diamondbacks as an international free agent on August 3, 2002.
 González began his professional baseball career in 2003 for the Rookie League Missoula Osprey.
 González batted .258 with six home runs in 72 games.
 In 2004, González split time between the Low Single-A Yakima Bears and the Single-A South Bend Silver Hawks.
 In 85 games, he batted .275 with 10 home runs.

-González played the 2005 season again for the Silver Hawks.
+González played again for the Silver Hawks in 2005.
 He led the team in games played (129) and RBIs (92), and was also second on the team in batting average (.307), home runs (18), at bats (515) and runs scored (91).
 González was named to the Midwest League midseason and postseason All-Star teams and was also selected as the Midwest League Most Valuable Player and Prospect of the Year.
 Baseball America and Topps each named González as a Low Class-A All-Star.
 Topps also chose him as the Midwest League Player of the Year.

 In 2006, Baseball America rated González at #32 on their top 100 prospects list and was the 6th-highest Diamondbacks player on that list.
 González mainly played for the High Single-A Lancaster JetHawks in 2006, but also spent some time with the Double-A Tennessee Smokies.
 González played in 122 games and batted .289 with a career high 23 home runs.
 He also led the JetHawks in home runs (21) and RBIs (93).
 González was also an All-Star Futures Game selection and a California League postseason All-Star selection.
 Baseball America rated González as a High Class-A All-Star, and he received the same honor from Topps.

 In 2007, Baseball America rated González at #18 on their top 10 prospects list and was the 3rd highest Diamondbacks player on that list.
 González mainly played for the Double-A Mobile BayBears, but also spent some time in Triple-A with the Tucson Sidewinders.
 González played in 130 games and batted .288 with 17 home runs.
 González led the BayBears in home runs (16) and RBI (75).
 González was once again named to the All-Star Futures Game.

 On December 14, 2007, the Diamondbacks traded González, Dana Eveland, Aaron Cunningham, Chris Carter, Brett Anderson, and Greg Smith to the Oakland Athletics for Dan Haren and Connor Robertson.